gracefulife/clova-developer-guide/en/CIC/Guides/InteractWithCIC/Connect_to_CIC.md

 ## Connecting with CIC {#ConnectToCIC}

-To connect your client with CIC, complete the following steps.
+To connect a client with CIC, complete the following steps.

 * [Creating Clova access token](#CreateClovaAccessToken)
 * [Creating connection](#CreateConnection)
 * [Getting authorization](#Authorization)
 * [Managing connection](#ManageConnection)

 ### Creating Clova access token {#CreateClovaAccessToken}

-To use Clova, users must authenticate their {{ book.TargetServiceForClientAuth }} account on your client (device or app).
-And, to attempt to connect your client with CIC, you must obtain a Clova access token, which has been authorized with its {{ book.TargetServiceForClientAuth }} account credentials.
-You use [Clova Auth API](/CIC/References/Clova_Auth_API.md) for this process.
+To use Clova, users must authenticate their {{ book.TargetServiceForClientAuth }} account on a client, whether be it a device or an app.
+For a client to connect with CIC, you need to have a Clova access token issued for the user's {{ book.TargetServiceForClientAuth }} account.
+Clova access tokens are obtainable from the Clova authorization server using the [Clova Auth API](/CIC/References/Clova_Auth_API.md).

-Below image displays the flow of how a client is obtaining the Clova access token.
-The client is distinguished into two types and according to each type, the process of acquiring the Clova access token can vary.
+The following diagram illustrates the process of a client obtaining a Clova access token.
+Note that the process differs for each client type.
+Clova defines the following two types of clients for providing Clova services:

-* Device type client: A Clova service supported client which is embedded in speakers or home appliances.
-The device type client provides an exclusive paired app to aid users since they can experience inconvenience with account authentication from such type.
+* Device type: Clients embedded in devices like speakers or home appliances.
+The device types come with paired apps to provide better user experience, especially for user authentication.
-* App type client: A Clova service supported client which is in software just like the Clova app.
+* App type: Clients as an app, just like the Clova app.

 ![](/CIC/Resources/Images/CIC_Authorization.png)

-Below are the steps to obtain a Clova access token.
+To obtain a Clova access token, we need to have the user authenticate their {{ book.TargetServiceForClientAuth }} account on your client through a UI.
+Authenticating verbally is not supported.
+If your client is an app, then simply use your client app.
+If your client is a device, then use a pair app.

+Obtain a Clova access token by following the instructions provided below:

 <ol>
   <li>
-    <p>In your client app or app paired with a client device, add an interface for users to authenticate their {{ book.TargetServiceForClientAuth }} account (<a href="{{ book.LoginAPIofTargetService }}" target="_blank">{{ book.TargetServiceForClientAuth }} Login SDK</a>).
-You must use client app or paired app because user's speech input alone cannot handle account authentication.</p>
+    <p>Prompt a user to log into {{ book.TargetServiceForClientAuth }} (<a href="{{ book.LoginAPIofTargetService }}" target="_blank">{{ book.TargetServiceForClientAuth }} Login SDK</a>) on your client app or pair app (device type).</p>
   </li>
   <li>
     <p>Obtain an access token for the {{ book.TargetServiceForClientAuth }} account, using the {{ book.TargetServiceForClientAuth }} account information entered by the user.</p>
   </li>
   <li>
-    <p><a href="/CIC/References/Clova_Auth_API.html#RequestAuthorizationCode">Request an authorization code</a> by providing the {{ book.TargetServiceForClientAuth }} account access token and <a href="#ClientAuthInfo">client credentials</a>.
-Use client's MAC address with <code>device_id</code> field value or by generating UUID hash value.
-Below is an example of requesting an authorization code.</p>
+    <p><a href="/CIC/References/Clova_Auth_API.html#RequestAuthorizationCode">Request an authorization code</a> with the {{ book.TargetServiceForClientAuth }} access token and <a href="#ClientAuthInfo">client credentials</a>.
+Define the <code>device_id</code> field either with the client's MAC address or with the hash value of UUID generated on your own.
+The following is an example of requesting an authorization code.</p>
     <pre><code>$ curl -H 'Authorization: Bearer QHSDAKLFJASlk12jlkf+asldkjasdf=sldkjf123dsalsdflkvpasdFMrjvi23scjaf123klv'
     {{ book.AuthServerBaseURL }}authorize \
     --data-urlencode 'client_id=c2Rmc2Rmc2FkZ2Fasdkjh234zZnNhZGZ' \